serebrov/dynamo_objects/README.rst

 * a simple object mapper - use object notation to work with dynamo records
-* new tables are automatically created in the database, so you just write the new code and deploy to the server and tables are added automatically
+* new tables are automatically created in the database, so you just write and deploy the new code
 * transparent support for table prefixes (multiple databases or multiple environments), you don't need to handle table prefixes in code, just set the prefix during the database connection
 * simple in-memory dynamodb mock for fast unit tests
 * supports `DynamoDB local <https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/>`_ for slower tests